 Tina Adamson, County Administrator

-Oswald moved and McLoud seconded the motion to approve the minutes as presented.
+McLoud moved and Oswald seconded the motion to accept the minutes as presented.
 All Commissioners voted Affirmative.

 Colorado Secretary of State Wayne Williams has joined his peers across the country in expressing disappointment with the Department of Homeland Security's decision to classify election systems as "critical infrastructure" without the promised collaboration process.

 One concern is that the classification may give the federal government more control over elections, which are run by states and local governments.
 The designation was made last Friday in the waning days of President Obama's administration.